filipolszewski/filip-olszew-blog/2-abstraction-part1.md

 I'm not an academic and we won't construct a theoretical proof for this statement - obviously - but if you strongly disagree - let me know.

 We can talk abstract for weeks, but what practical implications this have on our day-to-day activities?
 Hopefully some of my reflections will get you thinking.
 This is all coming from my personal experience and I would be very happy to hear what do you think about the points I'll make below.
-I am pretty sure, that this post is not the last one about abstraction - so if you find it interesting, consider following me on Twitter and registering to my newsletter.
+I am pretty sure, that this post is not the last one about abstraction - so if you find it interesting, consider following me on Twitter.

 **Part 1:**